DataDog/integrations-extras/neo4j/README.md

 1. Install the [developer toolkit](https://docs.datadoghq.com/developers/integrations/new_check_howto/#developer-toolkit) on any machine.
 2. Run `ddev release build neo4j` to build the package.
 3. [Download the Datadog Agent](https://app.datadoghq.com/account/settings#agent).
-4. Upload the build artifact to any host with an Agent andrun `datadog-agent integration install -w path/to/neo4j/dist/<ARTIFACT_NAME>.whl`.
+4. Upload the build artifact to any host with an Agent and run `datadog-agent integration install -w path/to/neo4j/dist/<ARTIFACT_NAME>.whl`.

 ### Configuration